 In a series of video interviews, we find out some of their stories.

-These short films were made in October-November 2017, as construction works began again at the TAP site near Melendugno, Italy.
-Since the films were shot, the situation has escalated rapidly.
-The works are moving forward and the area around the site has been declared a “red zone”, with anyone entering receiving a caution.
+Most of these short films were made in October-November 2017, as construction works began again at the TAP site near Melendugno, Italy.
+Since the films were shot, the construction works have been moving forward and the local community’s peaceful resistance is being met with violent police tactics.

 “My name is Valentina, I am an Artisan, and I am here because I care a lot about my land.
 Secondly, because I am tired that so much public money is spent for private gain.”